 The Company's principal financial instruments comprise cash and liquid resources as well as various items such as trade and other receivables and trade and other payables that arise directly from its operations.
 The main purpose of the financial instruments is to support the Company's operations.

 The main risks arising from the Company's financial instruments are market risk, credit risk and liquidity risk.
-The Board oversees the management of these risks.
+The Board oversees the management of these risks and each risk is discussed in detail below.